vubiostat/accre_tutorial/README.md

 ...
 ```

-This says we don't need complex coordination across nodes and tasks with multiple cpus running for a task.
+The advice going around that _'the more nodes the faster the job'_ is *not* true.
+In fact it's the opposite.
+This snippet says we don't need complex coordination across nodes and tasks with multiple cpus running for a task.
 We just need 1 job run 250 times.
 In
 other words each independent simulation needs a single node for a
 single task with a single CPU.
 It requests this configuration 250 times independently, and doesn't ask for